Start9Labs/documentation/site/source/user-manual/customize.rst

 Reorder Services
 ----------------

 #.
-In the "Services" tab, and click "Reorder" in the top right.
+In the "Services" tab, click "Reorder" in the top right.

     .. figure:: /_static/images/walkthrough/reorder0.png
       :width: 60%